schlager-it-dienstleistungen/rewood/README.md

 - To customize theme's styles and scripts you can install the build tools and compile the theme(precompiled assets are provided by default) by referring to the documentation.

-- For any theme related questions please contact our support team via support@keenthemes.com
+- For theme related questions please contact our support via support@keenthemes.com

 - For more info about our support please check out [Theme Support](//keenthemes.com/theme-support/).